22 Feb Carbon Neutrality: The Basics

 How Do You Achieve Carbon Neutrality?

 Achieving carbon neutrality is more difficult than it sounds.
 In order to do so, you must first know your carbon footprint – the amount of carbon your business puts into the atmosphere each year.
-This goes beyond knowing how much electricity your store uses, and touches on all aspects of business operation, from shipping to marketing and advertising.
+This goes beyond knowing how much electricity your store uses.
+It touches on all aspects of business operation, from shipping to marketing and advertising.
 Virtually every activity a business engages in releases of carbon dioxide.
 Shipping products to your store creates vehicle exhaust.
 Printing a brochure involves felling trees and the use of printing machinery, as well as vehicles to get the brochures to your location.
 These are just the smallest examples.

 Another way of reducing one’s carbon footprint is to acquire carbon offsets.
 While this method is sometimes more controversial (as this is not an incentive to reduce carbon emissions), this is still a possible way.
-A carbon offset is a way to subtract carbon from an organization total carbon account.
+A carbon offset is a way to subtract carbon from an organization’s total carbon account.
 It really works like a bank account where carbon offsets would be credit you put in the account and carbon emission, debits in that account.
 As a result, as long as your account is positive then you will achieve carbon neutrality.